unilock/unilock/README.md

 \- I have no skills or applicable knowledge of any sort.

-\- I'm currently working on justice.
-A long and arduous journey.
+\- I'm currently working on JUSTICE ᴄʀɪᴛɪᴄᴀʟ.

-\- I aspire to learn C. So far, I have reached the understanding that it is the letter that comes after B. Exciting!
+\- I aspire to learn C. So far, I have reached the understanding that it is a letter.
+Exciting!

 \- Ask me anything... or don't.